okinawarb/fbevent-creator/README.md

 How to Use
 ----------
 1. Download this source code: `git clone git://github.com/yasulab/fbevent-creator.git`
+2. Rename `config.json.sample` to `config.json` and set your own information.
-2. Create a Facebook App w/ `create_event` permission, which creates an event instead of you.
+3. Create a Facebook App w/ `create_event` permission, which creates an event instead of you.
-2. Set its Access Token of to `config.json`.
+4. Set its Access Token of to `config.json`.
-3. Check if it works correctly by running test script: `ruby test-facebook-api.rb`.
+5. Check if it works correctly by running test script: `ruby test-facebook-api.rb`.
-4. Now, you can create an event via the script by: `ruby fbevent-creator.rb`
+6. Now, you can create an event via the script by: `ruby fbevent-creator.rb`
-5. (Option) If you setup `cron` script and make it run the script periodically, then you can periodically create Facebook event.
+7. (Option) If you setup `cron` script and make it run the script periodically, then you can periodically create Facebook event.

-How to validate a Facebook App
+How to Activate your Facebook App
 -------------------------------
 1. Create an Facebook App and get its Client ID (If you don't know of it, visit [here](https://developers.facebook.com/docs/opengraph/getting-started/)).
 2. Replace the following URI's `YOUR_APP_ID` with yours.